Nursing and Allied Health Scholarship and Support Scheme (NAHSSS)

-Services for Australian Rural and Remote Allied Health (SARRAH) receives funding from the Australian Government Department of Health and Ageing to administer the allied health component of the Nursing and Allied Health Scholarship and Support Scheme (NAHSSS).
+Services for Australian Rural and Remote Allied Health (SARRAH) receives funding from the Australian Government Department of Health to administer the allied health component of the Nursing and Allied Health Scholarship and Support Scheme (NAHSSS).

 The Nursing and Allied Health Scholarship and Support Scheme: Allied Health Clinical Placement (NAHSSS: Allied Health Clinical Placement) is an Australian Government initiative to support allied health and oral health students to undertake a clinical placement in a rural or remote Australian community within an ASGC-RA rating between 2-5 during their degree.